 Mount Gog is located in the heart of the Bear River Mountains.
 It is among the highest peaks in the range.
 Despite its location, the mountain is not climbed often.
 Mount Gog will always be linked with its neighbor Mount Magog.
 The two mountains have a very different appearance.
 Mount Gog is a large peak with a flat summit plateau and impressive south face.
 Mount Magog is more dramatic with a pointed summit and steep cliffs on its north face.
 The first ascent of Mount Gog was made by members of the Hayden Survey.

 The regular route up the mountain starts from Tony Grove trailhead and then goes toward White Pine Canyon.
 This trail goes over a ridge overlooking the valley.
 You must climb back up this on the return trip.
 It is a nice four mile hike to White Pine Lake.
 The lake is located in a nice setting below vertical limestone cliffs between Mount Gog and Mount Magog.
 The standard route goes around the lake and climbs up boulders and talus up the tree covered ridge on the southwest side of the mountain.
-The summit view is very good with the highest peaks in the area.
-You should also be able to see Cache Valley.
+The summit view is very good including the highest peaks in the area.

 Drive on I-15 north of Brigham City and take exit 362 (US-91/Logan).
 Keep driving on US-91 through Sardine Canyon.
 After 25 miles US-91 will merge into Main Street in Logan.
 Drive to the intersection of Main Street and 400 North in Logan.
 Turn east on Highway 89 into Logan Canyon.
 Drive for about 18 miles to the exit to Tony Grove.
 Turn here and follow this road for 7 miles to the trailhead and also the parking lot for Tony Grove Lake.

-If coming from the northeast near the cities of Soda Springs or Montpelier in Idaho.
+You can also get here if you are coming from the northeast near the cities of Soda Springs or Montpelier in Idaho.
 Turn onto Highway 89 and drive south toward Garden City.
 In town, turn onto the road leading up into Logan Canyon.
 Go over the summit of the canyon and then drive several miles to the signed road junction leading to Tony Grove.
-Drive up this road for approximately 7 miles to the trailhead.
+Drive up this windy paved road for approximately seven miles to the trailhead.

 All of these routes start from Tony Grove Trailhead but diverge at a junction a short distance later.
 The southwest ridge route is reached from White Pine Canyon.
 The other route goes up the trail toward Naomi Peak.
 They can be combined together as a loop.